- Victim Assistance

 A Wisconsin resident must have a Wisconsin concealed carry license in order to carry in Wisconsin, even if that individual holds a valid concealed carry license from another state.

 Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Pennsylvania, Puerto Rico, Tennessee, Texas, Utah, Virgin Islands, Washington, Wyoming

-Alabama, Delaware, District of Columbia, Florida, Guam, Maine, Massachusetts, Mississippi, New Hampshire, New Jersey, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, American Samoa, N. Mariana Islands, Vermont
+Alabama, Delaware, District of Columbia, Florida, Guam, Maine, Massachusetts, Mississippi, New Hampshire, New Jersey, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, American Samoa, N. Mariana Islands, Vermont

 Links for each of the states can be accessed by clicking on the map above to check the proper conceal carry procedures prior to traveling.
 Each state regulates firearms laws differently and there is no obligation for one state to inform another of any changes to its law.
 Persons with a valid Wisconsin Conceal Carry permit should contact any state for information on carrying a handgun prior to entering that state.
 The accuracy of the information on these websites is the responsibility of each individual state.

 DOJ will maintain the accuracy of this information on an ongoing basis.
 If a person believes they have information indicating that a state has been wrongly omitted from the list, they may submit that information to DOJ in writing.
 Any such information will be reviewed and the list will be adjusted whenever DOJ identifies an inaccuracy.